-Your oven control is set to use the Fahrenheit temperature selections but you may change this to use the Centigrade selections.
+Your oven control is set to use the Fahrenheit temperature selections, but you may change this to use the Centigrade selections.

-- Press the BAKE and BROIL HI/LO pads at the same time for 3 seconds until the display shows SF. - Press the BROIL HI/LO pad.
-The display will show F (Fahrenheit). - Press the BROIL HI/LO pad again.
-The display will show C (Centigrade). - Press the START pad.
+Press the BAKE and BROIL HI/LO pads at the same time for 3 seconds until the display shows SF.

+Press the BROIL HI/LO pad.
+The display will show F (Fahrenheit).

+Press the BROIL HI/LO pad again.
+The display will show C (Centigrade).